mhartington/dotfiles/README.md

 # Obligatory Dotfile Repo

-~~Nothing super crazy going on here, but some sensable vim and tmux configs.~~
+Nothing super crazy going on here, but some sensable vim and tmux configs.

-I lied, this is some crazy stuff...
-So yeah...Here be dragons?

 ## Note to iterm
 Iterm nightly is a must.